djalbat/Easy-DragAndDrop/README.md

 secondExplorer.addDroppableElement(rubbishBin);
 ```

-Here the rubbish bin will listen for drag events from both of the explorers.
-Each of the explorers will listen for drag events of the other's.
+Here the rubbish bin will listen for dragging events from both of the explorers.
+Each of the explorers will listen for dragging events of the other's.

 #### Moving files and directories